 5. How should RWAs handle consent for visitors?

 RWAs should ensure visitors are informed about what data is collected, why it is collected, and how long it is retained.
-Need for clear communication at entry points was discussed.
+Need for clear communication at entry points was discussed in the workshop.

 6. Is consent required for raising maintenance bills or storing family member data?